vtex/toolbelt/README.md

 You can use `vtex login` to login with your VTEX ID credentials or `vtex logout` if you're already logged in and want to change credentials.

-When logging in, you will be asked for **3** things:
+When logging in, you will be asked for **4** things:

+- Your VTEX ID `e-mail`
 - The `account` name of the store you wish to work on
-- Your VTEX ID `e-mail`
 - Your VTEX ID `password`
+- The workspace you want to work on

 If you wish to work on another `account`, logout and login again with that `account`.